When it comes to the rules of camping, we've found that the most important are unwritten.

 Boondocking is a great way to have all the space you wanted.
 Here are some boondocking resources to help you find non-campground and free spots.

-Rules of Camping #2: Don’t Leave Your Porch and Outside Awning Lights on All Night
+#2 Don’t Leave Your Porch and Outside Awning Lights on All Night

-They don't want to see your porch light or your cute little flamingo or lantern lights or whatever.
+People want to get in the dark and quiet, see the stars.
+They don't want to see your porch light, holiday decorations, or your cute little flamingo (even if your flamingo has a hidden meaning).
 Especially all night long.

 If you want to leave it on, you know, right after dark for a little bit, when everybody's still up, that's great.
-But other than that it just causes light pollution all over the place.
+But other than that, it just causes light pollution all over the place.

 Same with those automatic lights.
 If you are out boondocking and you feel more secure with the light, fine.
+But when you have neighbors, please don't.

 If there are other campers within 100 feet of you, nothing fouls the air like a cigar.
+Now I know some of you guys do love your cigars.
+But listen — they stink.

 They really do.

-If there's nobody around that’s fine, but don't smoke cigars in a campground.
+If there's nobody around, that’s fine, but don't smoke cigars in a campground.
 The smell is offensive to the vast majority of people.

 And now that it's legal, we should also say don't smoke marijuana near others, either.
 Smoking weed next to others is really rude.
 It smells like a skunk, for crying out loud.
 Be considerate.